-Why is it called Trooping the Colour?
+Trooping the Colour: What is it and why do the Royal Family attend? - CBBC Newsround

 Until 1987, she actually used to make this journey riding side-saddle on a horse, dressed in the colours being trooped that year.

-She travels down the Mall in front of well-wishers towards Horse Guards Parade at Whitehall, near to Downing Street.
+She travels down the Mall in front of crowds towards Horse Guards Parade at Whitehall, near to Downing Street.

 When the Queen gets there, she is greeted by a royal salute from the soldiers on parade, before inspecting the troops.